Alfredo Santaelena

-Alfredo Santaelena Aguado (born 13 October 1967), known simply as Alfredo as a player, is a Spanish former professional footballer who played as a midfielder, currently manager of Toledo.
+Alfredo Santaelena Aguado (born 13 October 1967), known simply as Alfredo as a player, is a Spanish former professional footballer who played as a midfielder.
+He is the manager of Tercera Federación club Toledo.

 He amassed La Liga totals of 211 games and seven goals over 11 seasons, representing Atlético Madrid, Deportivo and Sevilla in the competition.
 In 2003, he started working as a coach.

 Playing career

 Born in Madrid, Alfredo's career professional career began with hometown's Getafe CF in 1988, and he moved the following year to La Liga with neighbours Atlético Madrid; he was personally signed by chairman Jesús Gil after a friendly, going on to experience some of his best years whilst with the team.

-On 29 June 1991, Alfredo scored the game's only goal against RCD Mallorca in the final of the Copa del Rey, also appearing in the following year, a 2–0 win over Real Madrid.
+On 29 June 1991, Alfredo scored the game's only goal against RCD Mallorca in the final of the Copa del Rey, also appearing in the following year's decisive match, a 2–0 win over Real Madrid.
 He joined Deportivo de La Coruña in 1993 alongside teammate Donato, and produced roughly the same numbers, although he would be used more regularly.

 Brought from the bench in the 1995 domestic cup final against Valencia CF, diminutive Alfredo scored with his head for the final 2–1 victory.
-He left for Sevilla FC two years later, being rarely used over a three-and-a-half-year spell and finishing his career at nearly 36, with his first and second clubs.
+He left for Sevilla FC two years later, being rarely used over a three-and-a-half-year spell and finishing his career aged 35, with his first and second clubs.